ganeshp511/Learning/Java/Multithreading/ConcurrencyAPI.md

 * You are using thread pools with `ExecutorService` and want to get `Future` results

 If you just want to **fire-and-forget** a thread, `Runnable` is enough.
 But for **real-world concurrent programming**, especially in server or background computation contexts, `Callable` is usually more appropriate.

-Let me know if you'd like a hands-on example or a visualization of how `Future` works with `Callable`.

-Great follow-up!
-You understood `Callable`, and now you're asking the perfect next question:

 ---

 ### 🤔 Why Do We Need `Future` in Java Multithreading?